 Now you know all about System32, what it does, and what would happen if you deleted it.

-For more like this, check out Windows oddities that will make you wonder.
+For more like this, check out solutions for confusing Windows mysteries .